atoulmet/alexia-blog-2021/src/content/portfolio/emlyon.md

 content: ''
 ---

-I had the opportunity to tutor a small group of **EMLyon students** during a trimester.
+I tutored a small group of **EMLyon students** during a trimester.
 This group was working on a class called "Processing with AI".